 When it comes to your own bedroom, be sure to make investments that are worth it now and for the future but also keep in mind what can be purchased cheaply.
 Buy a high-quality mattress and set of pillows.
 Most mattress brands recommend that you rotate or flip the bed anywhere from once every three months to once a year, so keep this in mind so you are able to sleep well.
 You wouldn’t want to make the mistake of purchasing something big like a mattress again if it isn’t necessary.
 On the other hand, perhaps buy a comforter as well as sheets and pillowcases on the cheaper side.
 You can easily find these items at home goods stores.

 Decorate your bedroom in a way that makes you happy – but don’t go overboard.
 If you end up buying too many decorations, your small space can feel overcrowded.
 Add decorations to the walls, but don’t fill them up.
+Maybe some of the high-quality decorations from a sweet 16 you planned could be repurposed.
 Consider purchasing a mirror or two to make your bedroom feel bigger, too.